 • Accurate adolescent sexual health knowledge

 Looking for health related resources?
 Click here for a short list of resources around general health and adolescent sexual health.
 To learn more, contact Maypahou Ly, Teen Health Coordinator, at 651-789-2412 or firstname.lastname@example.org.

 Federated Challenge Scholarship

 Big Brothers Big Sisters offers the Federated Challenge Scholarship exclusively for Littles and High School Bigs.
 Recipients will receive up to $5,000 annually to use toward tuition, books and other educational expenses to pursue an apprenticeship, certificate or associate’s degree.
-The 2018 application period will open Monday, February 12, with a deadline of May 1.
+The next application period will open in early 2019, with a deadline of May 1.

-Contact Monica Billy, College and Career Retention Associate, at 651-354-0424 or email@example.com with questions or click here for more information.
-Online appointments to meet with Monica can be made at bbbs_alumni.youcanbook.me.
+Contact Monica Billy, Senior Teen Program Coordinator, at 651-354-0424 or email@example.com with questions, or click here for more information.